jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/README.md

 3. Then run with: `./<executable_name>`

 ## SPI and I2C
-Run scripts in the `confg-pin\` folder from the git repo to configure the pins for SPI and I2C.
+Run scripts in the `confg-pin/` folder from the git repo to configure the pins for SPI and I2C.
 Alternatively, invoke the commands manually with the `config-pin` command.
 These commands and scripts do not need to be run with `sudo`.
 Pin configurations do not persist after power-off.

 ## libmodbus